-The writer will also provide a wider angle to the topics and handle more subtopics, thus generating more interest.
-If she or he is an expert SEO copywriter, she/he will infuse the copy with ‘also search’ terms or ‘related search terms.’
+The writer will also provide a wider angle to the topics and handle more subtopics on overall generating more interest.
+If he is an expert SEO copywriter, he will infuse the copy with ‘also search’ terms or ‘related search terms.’
 The text will ping from all the right corners.

 Search engines love this type of content.

-On the other hand, the competitor’s real estate copywriter will have one heck of a job.
+On the other hand, the competitor’s real estate content writer will have one heck of a job.

-He/she will need to condense everything to fit into the word count.
-For every mistake first-time buyer’s make, he/she will only have at most 50 words.
-Incorporating the keywords naturally into the copy could also be an uphill battle.
+He will need to condense everything to fit into the word count.
+For every mistake first-time buyer’s make, he will have at most 50 words to say his peace.
+Incorporating the keywords naturally into the copy could be an uphill battle.

 Assume I search for the query and I open the two documents.
 If I decide to read the 2500 word piece first, I will not read the second one because I will conclude from face value that the copy lists down the same things I have been reading.